First Nation of Na-Cho Nyak Dun’s Council

 Governance Body of Na-Cho Nyak Dun

 The Governance Body of Na-Cho Nyak Dun is composed of a constitutionally mandated elected body consisting of a Chief, Deputy Chief, four Councillors at large, a Youth Councillor and an Elder Councillor.
 The Chief, Deputy Chief and the four at-large Councillors hold full-time positions with the First Nation while the Youth and Elder Councillor are on a part-time basis.
-The mandate of Council is clearly laid out in the Constitution, the Governance Act which has been passed by the General Assembly and their day to day operation is directed by the Council Governance Policy Manual which was adopted in 2006.
+The mandate of Council is laid out in the Constitution, the Governance Act which has been passed by the General Assembly and their day to day operation is directed by the Council Governance Policy Manual which was adopted in 2006.

 Council has been entrusted by the Citizens to carry out the business of the First Nation in a fair, responsible and ethical manner and to respect the traditions and values of the First Nation.
 Their primary role is to plan, lead, organize and control the business of running the First Nation and these core purposes are laid out in their Governance Policy Manual.

 The sole employee of Chief and Council is the Executive Director who has the main task of executing Council decisions through the Department Managers and for providing a venue for issues generated at the Departmental level to reach Council.
-There is a small governance department which is also overseen by the Executive Director which includes services that affect the government structure as a whole (see org chart).
+There is a small governance department which is also overseen by the Executive Director, which includes services that affect the government structure as a whole (see org chart).

-The Central Administration of the First Nation of Na-Cho Nyak Dun rests in the Governance Department which is overseen by the Executive Director.
+The Central Administration of the First Nation of Na-Cho Nyak Dun rests in the Governance Department, which is overseen by the Executive Director.

 The Governance Department is made up of all of the components that affect the functioning of the entire First Nation and includes the Facility Manager; the Finance, Implementation and Communication teams, as well as Human Resources, Administration, and Economic Development.

-The Executive Director is the liaison between Council and the Departments and also directly oversees the Governance Department and the Operations Director.
+The Executive Director is the liaison between the Council and the Departments and also directly oversees the Governance Department and the Operations Director.
 The Executive Assistant provides clerical support for the Executive Director and Council.

-The First Nation of Na-Cho Nyak Dun is pleased to now be in their new facility and for the first time in many years, the Government will operate out of one building.
-The building is a state of the art facility located on a traditional site and houses the Government Departments, Council, the Elder’s Centre, and has a large all-purpose meeting room as well as a kitchen and grounds.
+The First Nation of Na-Cho Nyak Dun is pleased to now be in their new facility, and for the first time in many years, the Government will operate out of one building.
+The building is a state of the art facility located on a traditional site and houses the Government Departments, Council, the Elder’s Centre, and has a sizeable all-purpose meeting room as well as a kitchen and grounds.
 The facility manager is responsible for the smooth operation of the building, the mechanical systems and is the supervisor of the janitorial staff.

 The Economic Development Liaison Officer is responsible for facilitating community and economic development planning and initiatives.
 The person in this position is also responsible for assisting local entrepreneurs in the development of business opportunities, for developing and maintaining a registry of available workers and liaising with industry regarding job opportunities.